Production of Justice League (film): Changes to Batman and Wonder Woman

 While their arcs are mainly the same in both versions of the film, many of Batman's and Wonder Woman's scenes were reshot by Whedon, including when Diana explains the first invasion of Earth to Bruce.
 In addition, their dynamic is changed: while Snyder's version of the film portrays Bruce and Diana with a good working relationship and subtly hints at their mutual romantic interest, Whedon introduces a subplot in the theatrical cut in which the two characters bicker constantly, which many critics saw as a borrowed element from The Avengers (2012), which Whedon had also directed.
-Batman's characterization is noticeably changed, having a less serious personality compared to his version in Snyder cut having a newfound resolve and optimism after witnessing Superman's sacrifice in Batman v Superman.
+Batman's characterization is noticeably changed, having a less serious personality compared to his version in the Snyder Cut having a newfound resolve and optimism after witnessing Superman's sacrifice in Batman v Superman.

 Ben Affleck and Gal Gadot, who portrayed Batman and Wonder Woman, respectively, both voiced displeasure working with Whedon during the reshoots, and were among the most prominent supporters of the #ReleaseTheSnyderCut movement.
 In fact, Todd McCarthy of The Hollywood Reporter wrote in a review of the theatrical cut that Affleck "looks like he'd rather be almost anywhere else but here".
 Affleck's experience on the set of Justice League, especially during the reshoots, was cited as one of his reasons for stepping down from the role of Batman before he changed his mind and returned for additional shots for Zack Snyder's Justice League and The Flash (2023).
 Gadot also disagreed with Whedon's choices for her character, including a controversial scene in which Flash falls on Wonder Woman's breasts, but Whedon retaliated by threatening to "make [her] look stupid" in the film.
 Though Gadot reported Whedon to studio executives to resolve their conflict, many of Wonder Woman's scenes and soundbytes in the final theatrical cut ultimately appear to sexually objectify her, which viewers noted was done in a similar fashion to Natasha Romanoff / Black Widow in The Avengers and its sequel Avengers: Age of Ultron (2015).
 Conversely, Snyder's director's cut portrays her in a more dignified manner.
 In addition, both Batman's and Wonder Woman's action scenes have been restored in the "Snyder cut".